[Skip to Content]

 Plenary sessions at the 2026 World Congress on Pain will feature international experts sharing insights into pain research, treatment, and management.
 These sessions will engage World Congress attendees by spotlighting critical advances and big-picture themes in pain science.

-Yves De Konick, TBD Nicola Fear, PhD Ian Gilron, MD, MSc, FRCPC Luke Henderson, PhD Angelika Lampert, MD Neil O’Connell, PhD, MSc, BSc (Hons)
+Yves De Koninck, TBD Ian Gilron, MD, MSc, FRCPC Luke Henderson, PhD Angelika Lampert, MD Neil O’Connell, PhD, MSc, BSc (Hons)

 Yves De Koninck, PhD, FCAHS, FRSC, examines how chloride dysregulation in spinal sensory neurons disrupts inhibitory control and drives key features of neuropathic pain.
 He explores how altered synaptic transmission leads to hyperalgesia, allodynia, and spontaneous pain, and considers how targeting chloride homeostasis offers new and unconventional directions for chronic pain therapeutics.